 The water also has an interesting effect on the decay of the blast wave produced during the DDT event.
 To examine this effect, the blockage element was removed (see Fig. 1) and both halves of the tube were partially filled with water.
-The mixture was then ignited at the right-hand side of the tube in Fig. 1, rather than at the left-hand side as before.
+The mixture was then ignited at the right-hand side of the tube in Fig. 1, rather than at the left-hand side as in the previous DDT experiments.
 This was done so that the majority of the pressure transducers would be located after the DDT event rather than before it.
 The resulting measurements of peak pressure vs. position are plotted in Fig. 15.
 It appears that the initial blast wave created by the DDT event decays more rapidly as the water depth increases.
 For comparison, these decay rates are all slower than that of an acoustic cylindrical wave in free space, which decays like $r^{-0.5}$ [19].
 This is expected, since confinement reduces the decay rate of the blast wave.

-For every shot, the transition distance was between 0.3 and 0.6 m.
+For every shot, the transition distance was between 0.3 and 0.6 m (about 6-12 pipe diameters).
 Since the spatial resolution of the pressure transducers is limited in this experiment, the relationship between transition distance and water height could not be more precisely measured.
 For all water layers, even as deep as h/d = 0.92 (a gas layer height of 4 mm), transition to detonation was not prevented by the water.
 Peak pressures also did not change significantly, even at the highest water depths.
-As discussed previously, the detonation cell size for stoichiometric H2-O2 is smaller than the smallest gas layer tested.
-Behavior may be different for mixtures with larger cell sizes.